During the last month there were some news related to SAP security that I would like to cover.

 At BlackHat, we presented a talk about the Server Side Request Forgery.
 The talk covered many interesting examples of SSRF attacks.
 As far as SAP was concerned, as an example of targeted attack was presented the one which used multiple vulnerabilities:

 - XML RWX flaw

 There is a lot of information about this attack, from whitepapers to press coverage and a video interview:

 Martin Gallo from CoreSecurity presented his talk about decompressing and fuzzing DIAG protocol.
 While much of this information has been presented before, he has now published the details of Buffer Overflow vulnerabilities in DIAG protocol.
 The vulnerabilities could allow an anonymous attacker to execute a Denial of Service attack.
 One of the presented vulnerabilities could also lead to code execution.
-But the trace level should be set to 3 which is not so popular in production.
+However, the trace level should be set to 3 which is not so common in production.

 4. Remote command injection in SAP

 As you already know, in the middle of every month SAP publishes a list of the acknowledgements to security researchers who found vulnerabilities in SAP products.
 The researchers can publish details of vulnerabilities on their websites 3 months later so that the companies that care about their security have time to patch them.

 From this topic you can imagine what can happen to those who didn’t patch on time.